-Students pursuing the MS thesis degree option must complete at least 30 credit hours, including at least 21 graded course credit hours, and satisfactorily prepare and defend a master's thesis.
+Students pursuing the MS thesis degree option must complete at least 30 credit hours, including at least 21 graded course credit hours with a minimum overall GPA of 3.0, and satisfactorily prepare and defend a master's thesis.

 The final transcript will designate the degree as "thesis".